 “Horse people naturally seem to collect things, making it easy to get disorganized.
 From time to time, I simplify my life and get rid of the clutter so that I don’t waste time trying to find the things I actually need.”

 Winter in Michigan can be challenging.
 The extra time needed for prepping to go outside and drying things like your gloves, polo wraps, and blankets can take away from time in the saddle.

 “During the winter, I keep hand warmers and boots organized and easy to grab on the way out,” says Samples.
 “I hang my gloves from their snaps on inexpensive, S-shaped shower hooks that I hung specifically for this purpose when I come inside.
 For the barn, I recommend a Velcro wall for hanging your horse’s wraps and boots for faster drying.”

-As a final tip, she uses empty cat litter boxes as a year-round organizational tool.
+As a final barn chore tip and hack, she uses empty cat litter boxes as a year-round organizational tool.
 “They are lightweight, compact, and stackable for storage.”

 Dannie Bradford, M.S., PAS, 28, is a married 4-H youth development agent based in Tennessee.
 Working for The University of Tennessee/Tennessee State University Extension Service, she’s on the job around 60 hours per week.
 Bradford has four horses that she maintains on her parents’ property, which includes a five-stall barn, 3 acres, and primarily electric fencing.

 For morning farm chores, such as feeding and turnout, she relies on her family’s help.
 In the afternoon, however, she feeds and performs other required chores.